Agustín Marchesín: Porto

 On 31 July 2019, Marchesín moved to Portugal's FC Porto on a four-year deal, for an undisclosed amount reported as €7.2 million.
 He joined as a replacement for Iker Casillas, who had suffered a heart attack in May.
 He made his debut on 7 August in the first leg of the third qualifying round of the UEFA Champions League away to FC Krasnodar in Russia, making a late save from Rémy Cabella.
 He was the Primeira Liga Goalkeeper of the Month in each of his first four months.
 Porto won the league and Taça de Portugal double, and he was named Goalkeeper of the Year and made the Team of the Year.
 In November 2019, he missed the local derby with Boavista F.C. due to internal suspension for having partied until early in the morning with teammates Luis Díaz, Mateus Uribe and Renzo Saravia.

 Marchesín missed the start of the 2021–22 season through a meniscus injury to his right knee, and was replaced by youngster Diogo Costa.
 In a title-winning campaign, he played only three minutes in a 2–0 win at F.C.
 Arouca on 6 February.
 Five days later, he was one of four players sent off in a melee at the end of a 2–2 draw with Sporting CP, and was handed a two-game suspension; on 7 December he was also dismissed without playing in a similar event against Atlético Madrid in the Champions League group stage.

 Marchesín was first-choice as Porto won the 2021–22 Taça de Portugal, including the 3–1 final win over C.D.
 Tondela on 22 May.
 On 30 July, days before leaving the club, he played in the 2022 Supertaça Cândido de Oliveira win over the same opposition due to Costa's suspension.

-Celta
+Later career

-On 2 August 2022, La Liga side RC Celta de Vigo signed Marchesín on a three-year deal with the option of one more.
+On 2 August 2022, La Liga side Celta de Vigo signed Marchesín on a three-year deal with the option of one more.
 He made his debut 11 days later as the season began with a 2–2 home draw against RCD Espanyol, conceding the equaliser from Joselu's penalty in the seventh minute of added time.

+On 10 January 2024, Marchesín moved to Brazil, signing a two-year contract with Grêmio.
+In his one season in the Campeonato Brasileiro Série A, he played the majority of fixtures, beating competition from Caíque.

+Marchesín returned to Argentine football for the first time in over a decade in January 2025, joining Boca Juniors.
+The transfer fee was around $2 million in U.S. dollars.